theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 #### Five Practices of Entrepreneurship Education

 The five practices of entrepreneurship education (play, empathy, creation, experimentation, and reflection) provide a useful language for the kind of entrepreneurship learning I want to create.
-They shift the focus from merely learning about entrepreneurship toward practicing entrepreneurial thinking and action.
+They shift the focus from merely learning concepts about entrepreneurship toward practicing entrepreneurial thinking and action.

-In my courses, these practices appear in role plays, group puzzles, customer personas, business model games, pitch feedback, prototyping exercises, and reflective discussions.
+In my courses, these practices appear in the form of role plays, group puzzles, customer personas, business model games, pitch feedback, prototyping exercises, and reflective discussions.
 Students experiment with perspectives, develop ideas, test assumptions, receive feedback, and revise their thinking.
 This makes entrepreneurship education more active, embodied, and practice-based.

   </div>
 </div>